MannLabs/alphadia/docs/guides/transfer-dimethyl.md

 :::{important}
 Make sure that a valid FASTA file is selected as input and library prediction is enabled.
 Both the transfer learning and the first search will use library prediction.

+Make sure to disable the modules from the previous steps `Transfer Library > Disabled` and `Transfer Learning > Disabled`.
 :::

 <img src="../_static/images/transfer-dimethyl/first_settings.png" width="100%" height="auto">